mozilla/pontoon/docs/admin/deployment.rst

 ``EMAIL_CONSENT_ENABLED``
    Enables Email consent page (default: ``False``).

-``EMAIL_COMMUNICATIONS_MAIN_TEXT``
+``EMAIL_CONSENT_TITLE``
    Optional.
-Main text to use on the Email consent page, possibly explaining what type of communication to expect.

-``EMAIL_COMMUNICATIONS_PRIVACY_NOTICE``
+Title of the Email consent page.

+``EMAIL_CONSENT_MAIN_TEXT``
    Optional.
+Main text of the Email consent page.
+You can use that to explain what type of communication to expect among other things.

+``EMAIL_CONSENT_PRIVACY_NOTICE``
-Text and link to the privacy notice, used on the Email consent page.
+   Optional.
+Privacy notice on the Email consent page.
+It's possible to use HTML and link to external privacy notice page.

 ``EMAIL_COMMUNICATIONS_HELP_TEXT``
    Optional.
 Help text to use under the Email communications checkbox in user settings.